crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 title: The Norway Problem - why StrictYAML won't do implicit typing
 ---

-A while back I met an old coworker for a beer and he started telling me about this interesting internationalization bug he faced.
+A while back I met an old coworker and he started telling me about this interesting bug he faced:

-"So, we started internationalizing the website and I added a few more countries - France, Germany, etc. to the configuration file"
+"So, we started internationalizing the website by creating a config file.
+We added the UK, Ireland, France and Germany at first."

 ```yaml
 countries: